Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 ### Overview of Your Final Design
 *(Insert Key CAD Images here)*
+#### Full 3D Assembly:
+Image of Rack:

+Image of Pawl:

+Image of Claw:

+Image of Forearm Structural Member:

+Image of Bicep Structural Member:

+#### Drawings and Views:
+Rack Part Drawing:

+Pawl Part Drawing:

+Claw Part Drawing:

+Forearm Structural Member Part Drawing:

+Bicep Structural Member Part Drawing:

+Exploded View of the Assembly:

+Basic Motion Animation Showing Mechanism in Operation:

+#### Printability:
+Ensure Parts are Sized within the Build Volume of the 3D Printer:
+Our group owns a Bambu Lab P1S printer.
+The build volume of this printer is 256mm by 256mm by 256mm.
+This is 10 inches by 10 inches by 10 inches.
+The longest part our group plans to print is 20.5 inches long
 ### Description of Major Design Decisions and Changes from Phase 1
 The initial Phase 1 design utilized a pneumatic cylinder connected through a ball and socket joint to provide tension for assisting the bicep in lifting loads, with fabric braces positioned along the arm for support.
 The system was originally intended to support approximately 20 pounds of additional overhead weight.
 However, recent feedback from Phase 1 and further design evaluation resulted in several major changes implemented in Phase 2 for improved usability, safety, and mechanical efficiency.